RyodaiArai/RoboticsSystems-ROS/README.md

 # Robotics Systems-ROS

+---

 ## Description
-THis package is to control wheels with ROS and Raspberry Pi.
+This is a ROS package to control wheels with Raspberry Pi.

 ---